 By Dave Raffo

-The combination of data deduplication and data replication was among the major reasons Community Health Centers Alliance in St. Petersburg, Fla., switched from a managed service
+The combination of data deduplication and data replication was among the major reasons Community Health Centers Alliance in St. Petersburg, Fla., switched from a managed service and installed a Spectra Logic virtual tape library (VTL) in late 2008.

 "The biggest advantage in going to a VTL was the fact it could replicate data offsite," said IT system administrator David Henson.
 "We wanted to be able to use replication so when we get to a hot site or cold site for DR, we don't have to ship tape out there.
 And we needed to look at dedupe because we have a lot of duplicated data."